 In the example above the original image (on the left) hosted at an HTTP web server occupies 91261 bytes, and after a user downloads it the browser gets the optimized image (on the right) which occupies 21495 bytes, achieving a 77% compression rate without a significant change in image quality (the pixel resolution is not altered and it is 480x595 in both images).
 Note that the level of compression depends on the original image quality, and that the observed average BTC compression rate is 50%.

 The BTC works as a transparent proxy: no changes are needed in clients or servers.
 The BTC runs on the Bequant BQN platform, which can be deployed on off-the-shelf Intel-based servers, virtual machines (KVM or VMware vSphere hypervisors) or integrated into other network equipment blades.
-The BTC can also run alongside the Bequant BTA product, enabling TCP acceleration and compression simultaneously.
+The BTC can also run alongside the Bequant BTA fnd BBM unctionalities, enabling TCP acceleration and compression, and bandwidth limitation, all simultaneously.
 In a typical deployment in a Network Service Provider, the BTC is deployed in-line in the operator’s data centers.